lalwalataukir/Term_Paper_2021/README.md

-# CLL113 Term_Paper 2021
+# Term Paper 2021
-This term paper was part of evaluation in CLL113 course.
+# Prediction of Concavity Mean of Breast Cancer Cell using Multiple Linear Regression